rawcode808/aloha-world/README.md

 808REPO-story
 Alooooha!

-This is Unko Raw-lee trying to figure this thing out and I'm following this guide to the T with a sprinkle of aloha.
+This is Unko Raw-lee trying to figure this thing out.
 I love my island home.